The HobbitHouse Ilustrated Glossary of Woodworking terms

 lathe gouge --- A lathe tool; a sharp, curved edge cutting tool with a an oval or cylindrical barrel.
 The barrel has a 'U' shaped portion (sometimes a "V" shaped portion) called the cannel, or the flute, removed from its upper section, sometimes all along the length, sometimes only along the first few inches back from the cutting tip.
 The edge is sharpened and honed and the gouge is used with the resulting sharp bevel cutting into the surface of wood revolving on a lathe.
 There are three main types of lathe gouges.
 (1) The roughing gouge, which is used, as the name suggests, to rapidly remove large portions of wood.
 (2) The spindle gouge, also called a "shallow fluted gouge", which is used primarily to do spindle turnings.
 (3) The bowl gouge, also called a "deep fluted gouge", which is used for face turnings.

-Despite those designations for "typical" use, bowl gouges can be used for spindle turning and spindle gouges can be used on face work, although in both cases this is sometimes not a good idea.
+Despite those designations for "typical" use, bowl gouges can be used for spindle turning and spindle gouges can be used on face turning, although in both cases this is often not a good idea.
 The lengths of lathe gouges vary quite a bit, from as little as 6 or 8 inches for turning very small objects on a mini-lathe, up to 2 feet long, or even more, for doing large turnings.
 The long handles are to provide leverage so that the turning wood doesn't grab the end of the gouge and jerk it out of the operator's hand, and the bigger the turning, the longer the handle needs to be to provide good leverage.
 The distance from the toolrest to the workpiece is also a large factor in the leverage.
 Bowl gouges tend to be longer and heavier than spindle gouges and they have a deeper flute/cannel.
 See also lathe scraper, carving gouge, and lathe gouge shape comparison

 lathe tools --- This is a bit of a misnomer, albeit a widely used one.
 "Lathe tools", to be completely correct, would include tool rests, chucks, gouges, chisels and possibly some other tools, but the term is actually used fairly widely to refer just to the CUTTING tools used with lathe turning, and that's how I use it here.
 Those cutting tools include occasional specialty tools other than those listed below, but this list covers all normal lathe tools and the terms associated with them, and each points to a separate definition, most with illustrations.
-I have also included some terms that are not tools (e.g. "fingernail grind") but which help explain the tools and their uses
+I have also included some terms that are not tools (e.g. fingernail grind) but which help explain the tools and their uses

 lathe turning --- [verb phrase] To use a lathe to turn an object, via either spindle turning or face turning using a lathe tool.